 - Copytrading feature to automatically copy popular traders

-- Easily transfer coins from trading platform to eToro Wallet
+- Easily transfer coins from the trading platform to eToro Wallet

 Things to keep in mind